Read time 6 minutes

-When the database table gets damaged due to the situations mentioned above, and you receive Jet errors, perform the following steps to recover data from the damaged database table:
+When facing Jet errors due to database table damage from the situations mentioned above, follow these steps to recover data from the corrupted database table:

 Another way to recover a corrupt database table is that you use the Convert method.
 Consider the below mentioned steps for this method:

-MS Access includes an inbuilt Compact & Repair Utility which is available within the Database Tools.
-The users can have a trial on the corrupted database with a damaged table to compact its size and then save it to the default location.
-Checking if the table has been repaired would complete the process.
+Within MS Access, there’s a built-in Compact & Repair Utility accessible through the Database Tools.
+Users can try this utility on a corrupted database with a damaged table to reduce its size and save it to the default location.
+Verifying if the table has been successfully repaired completes the process.

 However, the success rate of this solution is not so commendable.